Exporting guide to Malaysia

-Malaysia has a young and growing population of over 30 million consumers (World Bank, 2018).
+Malaysia has a young and growing population of over 30 million.
 An increasingly affluent middle class is willing to pay for quality.
 Malaysian society is multi-cultural and multi-lingual, but English is the business language and is widely spoken -particularly in metropolitan areas.

 Respect for British brands

 British brands are well respected in the market.
 Competition can be tough and price is a big factor in decision making, but companies like BAE Systems, BP, Prudential, Sports Direct and Unipart are already selling in Malaysia.

 Gateway to South East Asia

 Malaysia is part of the Association of Southeast Asian Nations (ASEAN), which includes Singapore, Indonesia Thailand and Vietnam.
-These 5 core countries represent the UK’s second-largest global export destination after the United States.
-As a region, ASEAN is predicted to become the world’s fourth largest market by 2030 (Baroness Fairhead CBE, 2018).
+These 5 core countries represent a large global export destination for the UK.

 Opportunities for exporters

 There are opportunities for UK companies across a broad range of industries.
 Our trade advisers in Malaysia have identified particular opportunities for UK businesses in the following sectors:

 Malaysia has become an educational hub for south-east Asia.
 There is growing demand for high-quality learning from around the region, to study at British or British-linked institutions as borders have re-opened to students

 Government policies prioritising international education have led to a thriving private education market.
 This has created strong public-private partnerships and made it easier for UK companies and institutions to do business in this sector.

 Adoption of technology

 Accelerated by the pandemic, high internet penetration and broadband is available in schools and colleges, there are opportunities for UK educational companies with digital solutions to improve the learning experience.